Vlad-Buko/grokking-algorithms/README.md

-  In this project, i'm implementation gettting knowledge from book Grokking Algorithms: An Illustrated Guide for Programmers and Other Curious People (c) Author Aditya Bhargava
+  In this project, i'm implementation gettting knowledge from book Grokking Algorithms: An Illustrated Guide for Programmers and Other Curious People (c) Author Aditya Bhargava.

-  I also use my own trial technologies
+  I also use my new own trial technologies.